Pat Mahomes, Tyreek Hill Are Taking over the NFL as Next Superstar Tandem

 His top receiver, Tyreek Hill, reinforced the idea that he's one of the most lethal weapons in football.

-The third-year play-maker touched the ball nine times Sunday in Los Angeles.
+The third-year playmaker touched the ball nine times Sunday in Los Angeles.
 The first touch was a 91-yard punt return touchdown before Mahomes had to take the field.
 The second was a 58-yard catch-and-run touchdown in which Mahomes threw the ball 18 yards and Hill did the rest of the work, giving the Chiefs 14 points before Mahomes had to attempt a throw 15 yards beyond the line of scrimmage.

-With the pressure lower, Hill's next touch came on a 30-yard deep completion from Mahomes.
+With less pressure, Hill's next touch came on a 30-yard deep completion from Mahomes.
 It was still the first quarter.
 He'd later gain 20 yards on a deflected deep pass, helping to bail out his gunslinger quarterback.
 He opened the third quarter with 21 yards on a simple flip pass from Mahomes, sparking another scoring drive.
 He chipped in with a 34-yard grab from a scrambling Mahomes on another touchdown drive late in the third quarter.
 And the icing on the cake came when he scored his third touchdown of the game to give Kansas City an insurmountable fourth-quarter lead.

 BBQ Sports @BarbecueSports